womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

 - allowed variables in alternative pattern - It will be great to be able to do `[1, 2] | [1, 2, c]`.

 I know that some of my ideas could be not possible or hard to do, but this is my wish list. ;]

+From Ruby 3.0, we have more pattern matching features available.
+If you want to know more check out my article: <a href="{{ site.baseurl }}/ruby-pattern-matching-second-look" title="News about pattern matching in Ruby">Second look at pattern matching in Ruby</a>.

 ## Summary